Reviews You Can Rely On

 Analysis and Test Results

-bike computer - rigourous side-by-side testing allowed us to be as comparative as...
+bike computer - rigorous side-by-side testing allowed us to be as comparative as...

 Bike Phone Mounts with Apps

 Phone mounts for handlebars have also improved significantly in recent years, offering a range of attachment methods and much more security.
 While phones are generally bulkier than bike computers and tend to have shorter battery life, they give you access to a wide variety of high-quality fitness-tracking apps, many of which are free.
+If you're considering a sub-$100 bike computer, you might want to consider a phone mount.
 For more info, see our bike phone mount review.

 Worse Value